cdfoye/Team-Profile-Generator/README.md

   [Link to the Team-Profile-Generator repository](https://github.com/cdfoye/Team-Profile-Generator)

-  The following gif demonstrates how to use this application:
+  The following gif walkthroughs how to use this application:

   ![gif tutorial of project](./assets/tutorial.gif)